ON THE COVER This month's...

 ON THE COVER

-An old Tacoma got a new lease on life and is slowly being brought back from the dead thanks to Bio Kustumz.
+An old Tacoma got a new lease on life and is slowly being brought back from the dead thanks to a new back-half the Bio Kustumz way.

 The Hot Seat